-After ordering an SSL/TLS certificate, use the validation method selected during the order process to complete the domain validation.
+When ordering a certificate, you select a DCV method to demonstrate control over the domain on the order.
+On the certificate's Order details page, use the DCV method selected during the order process to complete the domain validation.
 You can always switch validation methods if needed.

-CertCentral features a domain pre-validation process that allows you to prevalidate your domains before you begin ordering certificates for them (see Domain pre-validation: Domain control validation (DCV) methods).
+CertCentral features a domain prevalidation process that allows you to validate your domains before you begin ordering certificates for them.
+See Domain pre-validation: Domain control validation (DCV) methods.

-With this validation method, DigiCert sends two sets of DCV emails: WHOIS-based and Constructed.
+With this validation method, DigiCert sends three sets of DCV emails: WHOIS-based, constructed, and DNS TXT-based.
 To demonstrate control over the domain, an email recipient follows the instructions in a confirmation email sent for the domain.
 The confirmation process consists of visiting the link provided in the email and following the instructions on the page.

 For the WHOIS-based method, DigiCert sends an authorization email to the registered owners of the public domain as shown in the domain's WHOIS record.